 - If two grades of "D" or below are earned in clinical courses the student will be dismissed from the Program.
 Program applicants who have received two nursing course grades of "D, F, or W" during two or more terms in a collegiate-level nursing program are ineligible for admission or enrollment unless Academic Fresh Start status has been granted by JSCC.

-- Students selected for admission will be required to provide evidence through a health verification form which documents information that they are in good health, have received specified immunizations, and are free and immune from specified communicable diseases, and age 18 or older prior to beginning nursing coursework.
+- Students must be age 18 or older prior to beginning nursing courses and will be required to provide evidence through a health verification form which documents information that they are in good health, have received specified immunizations, and are free and immune from specified communicable diseases.

-- Students admitted to the Nursing Program will be required to comply with other program-specific enrollment, continuation and progression requirements, including satisfactory completion of BIOL 2010 and other specific trainings, drug screening and criminal background checks, and obtaining insurance, immunizations and supplies for clinical training.
+- Students will be required to comply with other program-specific enrollment, continuation and progression requirements, including satisfactory completion of pre-enrollment coursework, other specific clinical trainings, drug screening and criminal background checks, and obtaining textbooks, immunizations and supplies for clinical training prior to enrolling in nursing courses.
 Students must attain specific academic and performance standards to progress in the Program and achieve a satisfactory score on a comprehensive exam to complete the Program.
 Details of these standards and requirements are available from the Nursing Office and are published in the Nursing Student Handbook, on reserve in the College library.

 - Background checks and drug screens may be required by the program clinical affiliate sites prior to beginning clinical training.
 Based on the results of these checks, a clinical training site may determine to not allow your presence at their facility.
 This could result in your inability to successfully complete the requirements of this program.
+Clinical agency placement requirements must be met.
 Additionally, a criminal background and some other background check findings may preclude licensure or employment in nursing.
 More information is available from the Nursing Program.